dani-hdr/snapp-market-clone/README.md

-This is a project inspired by [this](https://www.behance.net/gallery/125793953/Shahin-Khodro-The-UI-Design-of-Online-Car-Showplace) ui/ux design.
-See the live demo [here](https://next-ecommerce-iihf2dok6-dani-hdr.vercel.app/) and give it a ⭐!
+This is a project inspired by [snapp market](https://snapp.market/) ecommerce website See the live demo [here](https://snapp-market-clone.vercel.app/) and give it a ⭐!

 ## Are you hiring?
 I'm looking for an entry level job.
 If you've any opportunity, please let me know. 🙏